86Box/docs/settings/machine.rst

 Change the emulator's frame timing behavior.
 This mostly affects the smoothness of the emulated mouse and other input peripherals.

-* **Larger frames (less smooth):** same behavior as previous 86Box versions.
+* **Larger frames (less smooth):** same behavior as 86Box 4.2.1 and older.
 Switching to it may improve performance on low-end host systems, at the expense of reduced input smoothness.
-* **Smaller frames (smoother):** the new default behavior, which improves input smoothness.
+* **Smaller frames (smoother):** the new default behavior introduced in 86Box 5.0, which improves input smoothness.

 Time synchronization
 --------------------